 The Redux source code is written in ES2015 but we precompile both CommonJS and UMD builds to ES5 so they work in any modern browser.
 You don't need to use Babel or a module bundler to get started with Redux.

-npm install --save react-redux npm install --save-dev redux-devtools
+npm install --save-dev redux-devtools

 Note that unlike Redux itself, many packages in the Redux ecosystem don't provide UMD builds, so we recommend using CommonJS module bundlers like Webpack and Browserify for the most comfortable development experience.